 Growing cannabis indoors

-In order to produce optimal lighting for hemp plants, it is important to understand the difference between the red and the blue spectral range.
-The blue spectral range is generated in nature by the spring sun.
-Due to the position of the sun and the break of the light in the atmosphere, the light of the spring sun differs from the light of the sun in midsummer.
-The blue spectral range promotes primarily the growth of a plant.
-The red spectral range in turn particularly supports the flowering period.
+To be able to produce optimal lighting for cannabis plants, it is important to understand the difference between the red and blue spectral ranges.
+The blue spectral range is produced in nature by the spring sun.
+Due to the position of the sun and the refraction of light in the atmosphere, the light from the spring sun differs from the light from the sun in mid-summer.

-Another key figure that is relevant to the right lighting in hemp cultivation is the light intensity.
-It is measured in lumens and in this case, indicates how bright a lamp is.
+Another key figure that is relevant for the correct lighting in cannabis cultivation is light intensity.
+It is measured in lumens and in this case, indicates how brightly a lamp shines.

-During the growth phase, the value of 30,000 lumens/m² should be maintained.
-For flowering, the value for optimal yield is about 50,000 lumens/m².
-Both values should not be undercut, as it would have a negative impact on returns!
+During the growth phase, the value of 30,000 lumens/m² should be observed.
+For the flowering period, the value for optimal yield is about 50,000 lumens/m².
+Both values should not be undercut, as it would negatively affect the yields!

 Growing cannabis indoors